 In contrast to the shading method used for “Kabuse Tea” (also: “Kabusecha”), where comparably coarse-meshed nets (“Kabuse” nets: UV filtration ca. 50% ), the tea bushes for Gyokuro tea are “housed” with several layers of closer meshed nets, filtering out approximately 90% of the sunlight.
 The near-total withdrawal of light during this period triggers activities in the tea plant that are leading to an altered composition of the ingredients with increased amounts of amino acids (e.g. Theanine) and alkaloids (e.g. Caffeine, Theophyllin) and a reduction of bitterns (e.g. Catechine).
 Tastewise, the full shading results in a considerably higher sweetness of the tea, whose aroma and deep green color are also intesified by the procedure.

 In order to achieve an optimal exploitation of the active ingredients and to prevent oxidation processes, the freshly picked deep green tea leaves are steamed, cooled, rolled and dried according to the characteristic procedure of Japanese green tea processing.
-The producer of this Shincha Gyokuro Kirisakura, who is organic certified both to Japanese and German standards, vacuum-packages the tea immediately after its processing and sends it to the company’s permanent establishment in Germany, from where it is sent to us, so that the active ingredients, the fresh aromatic fragrance and the intensive taste of the tea remain preserved all the way right up to your tea cup.
+The producer of this Shincha Gyokuro Kirisakura, who is health and environment-friendly certified both to Japanese and German standards, vacuum-packages the tea immediately after its processing and sends it to the company’s permanent establishment in Germany, from where it is sent to us, so that the active ingredients, the fresh aromatic fragrance and the intensive taste of the tea remain preserved all the way right up to your tea cup.

 Already the dry, shiny deep green delicate tea leaves exude a tantalizing fresh, fruity-sweet fragrance that is reflected in the aroma of the bright jade-green infusion and arouses a strong anticipation regarding the expected taste experience, a promise that the full-bodied “umami” taste of our Shincha Gyokuro Kirisakura with its high natural sweetness and fruity notes fully delivers on.
 The unusually long and intensive lingering on the palate carries the taste experience with this tea even far beyond the moment of its actual enjoyment.
 A green tea that makes happy!